Mr. Fix It (2006 film)

 Mr. Fix It is a 2006 American romantic comedy film starring David Boreanaz.
 It was directed by Darin Ferriola.

 The former working titles were Deception and Boyfriend Girlfriend Relationship, while the former main title was The Perfect Lie.

-Synopsis

-Lance Valenteen (Boreanaz) makes a living as "Mr Fix It", a guy who is hired by men to get them back together with their ex-girlfriends.
-Lance dates the guy's ex-girlfriend and becomes the worst date ever, sending her back to her ex-boyfriend's arms.
-When Lance is hired by Bill Smith (Pat Healy) to get Sophia Fiori (Alana de la Garza) back, Lance ends up falling for her.
+Lance Valenteen, aka "Mr Fix It", is hired by men to get back their exes by dating them, becoming the worst date ever, thereby sending them back to their ex-boyfriend's arms.
+However, one day he falls for one of them.

+The film was released directly to DVD in the US on December 26, 2006.

+Plot